Supplemental Nutrition Assistance Program (SNAP)

 - For most households, eligibility to receive benefits is based on household size, income and some household expenses.

 - If a person's income is less than or equal to the amounts in the chart supplied (based on family size), the applicant may be eligible for SNAP benefits.

-Click Here for a list of poverty level guidelines, effective October 1, 2014.
+Click Here for a list of poverty level guidelines, per the Office of Temporary and Disability Assistance.

 How do I apply for SNAP Benefits?